BarnTheKnee/Mad-Island-Uncensor/README.md

 If you don't want to use the command line:
 1. Switch your SteamOS to Desktop Mode.
-2. Download and extract the .zip file into your game's main folder.
+2. Download and extract the .zip file into the game's main folder.
 3. Select MIUncensor and MIUncensor.desktop, Right-click on them and select Properties (You may need to do this one by one).
 4. Go to the Permissions tab and check "Is Executable".
 Close the window. <img width="636" height="450" alt="image" src="https://github.com/user-attachments/assets/e356e3aa-60dd-408d-905d-59c3dd9b4686" />
 5. Double-click the MIUncensor.desktop file to run it (choose "Execute" if prompted).